tqwewe/tqwewe/README.md

 <br />

-👋 I'm **Ari**, a fellow developer currently traveling. ✈️ My office has been a cafe in Jakarta.
+👋 I'm **Ari**, a fellow developer located in Australia currently diving into Event Sourcing in Rust & recently Bevy game engine.

 Previously, I've worked for some companies involved with web development & crypto, and now am developing my own projects as self employed.